harelsegev/INDXRipper/README.md

 ### Basic features
 * Applies fixups for index records and MFT records
-* Handles $INDEX_ALLOCATION and $FILE_NAME attributes in extension records
+* Handles attributes in extension records
-* File paths are resolved using the parent directory references from the MFT records.
+* Full file paths are resolved based on data from the MFT.
 * Works on live Windows NTFS drives, using device paths
-* All times outputted are in UTC
+* All the outputted timestamps are in UTC

-### The --slack-only switch
+### The --no-active-files switch

-**Not all the entries in slack space are outputted in this mode.**
+In this mode, INDXRipper will filter out both allocated and slack entries of active files.

 A lot of the entries in slack space are old entries of active files.
 Those old entries contain a "snapshot" of the file's metadata from an earlier point in time.
 Although this information may be useful in some cases, most of the time it's the deleted files I'm interested in.

-In --slack-only mode, **some** of those entries are filtered out, to prevent information overflow in your timeline.
+In --no-active-files mode, **some** of those slack entries (not all of them!) are filtered out, to prevent information overflow in your timeline.
 The filtering is done as follows:

 For every entry in slack space, INDXRipper scans the directory for an allocated entry with the same file name.
-If such entry is found, INDXRipper compares the file references in the two entries.
+If such an entry is found, INDXRipper compares the file references in the two entries.
 If they match, the slack entry is not outputted.

 This only happens for active directories, though.
-In a deleted directory, all the entries found will be outputted - including allocated ones.
+When parsing the $INDEX_ALLOCATION attribute of a deleted directory, INDXRipper will output all the entries it finds - including the ones in "allocated" space.

-### The --deleted-dirs switch
+### The --skip-deleted-dirs switch

+In this mode, INDXRipper will only parse $INDEX_ALLOCATION attributes of active directories.

 A deleted directory may have some of its clusters overwritten - either by a file, or by another directory.
-This means the index records found in a deleted directory may be partially overwritten, or may actually belong to a different directory.
+This means the index records in a deleted directory may be partially overwritten, or may actually belong to a different directory.

-In a deleted directory, INDXRipper resolves the full path for the files in each index record separately, based on the parent file reference field of the first entry in the record.
-This means files should be placed in their correct path.
+When parsing the $INDEX_ALLOCATION attribute of a deleted directory, INDXRipper resolves the full path for the files in each index record separately, based on the parent file reference field of the first entry in the record.
+This means files should always be placed in their correct path.

 #### Partial paths

 Some files and folders may be listed under **/$Orphan**.
 This means they are deleted, their parent folder is also deleted, and their full path could not be resolved.

 Files listed under **\<Unknown\>**, on the other hand - are not necessarily deleted.
-It means the entries were found in a deleted directory, and INDXRipper could not determine their parent directory.
+It means the entries were found while parsing an index record in a deleted directory, and INDXRipper could not determine the parent directory of the files.

 ## Limitations
 * The tool may give false results.
 While false positives are rare, [they are possible](https://harelsegev.github.io/posts/i30-parsers-output-false-entries.-heres-why/).